biojazzard/emmet2h5bp/README.md

 ##How to

-*Install Emmet in your favourite text editor.
+* Install Emmet in your favourite text editor.
-*Check 'snippets.json' to have custom IF IE support, cmf+f: ie6, sou you can find where, and the add this lines:
+* Check 'snippets.json' to have custom IF IE support,cmf+f: ie6, sou you can find where, and the add this lines:
+* (Or substitute your snippets.json with provided one.)

 <pre>
   "html": {